Learning general conditional independence structures via the neighbourhood lattice: Background

-Another rich source of examples is graphoids that can be represented by some graphical structure, but not others (e.g. by separation in an UG but not $d$-separation in a DAG or vice versa).
-Strictly speaking, such examples are indeed graphical (in the general sense according to Remark~\ref{rem:ug}), however, in practice it can be difficult to know what kind of graphical model to use in any given context.
-Relaxing this requirement is one of the advantages of our approach, and we conclude this section with two examples below.
-These examples assume familiarity with graphical concepts such as $d$-separation, chain graphs, and mixed graphs.
-Since these concepts will not be needed anywhere else in the sequel, the uninitiated reader is referred to \cite{lauritzen1996} for the appropriate definitions.
+Other rich sources of examples are graphoids representable by one type of graphical structure but not others.
+While technically graphical, the practical challenge of knowing in advance which graph type to use motivates a more general approach.

-\begin{exa}[A chain graph that is not a DAG or UG] Consider the chain graph in Figure~\ref{fig:ex:chain}, which is just the union of two subgraphs: A directed $v$-structure (red) and an undirected ``diamond'' (black).
-To distinguish between undirected separation and directed separation---a.k.a. $d$-separation---define the $d$-separation graphoid of a DAG to be the graphoid defined by $d$-separation.
-It is a standard fact about graphical models that there is no undirected graph whose separation graphoid represents the $d$-separation graphoid of a $v$-structure, and similarly there is no DAG whose $d$-separation graphoid represents the separation graphoid of a diamond.
-It follows that there is no undirected graph nor a directed acyclic graph $\gr$ such that $\ind(\gr)=\ind(\prob)$.
-See Example~\ref{ex:unfaithful} for more on this model, after the main ideas have been introduced. \end{exa}
+\begin{example}[A chain graph that is not a DAG or UG] The chain graph in Figure~\ref{fig:ex:chain} (a $v$-structure combined with an undirected diamond) has a CI structure that cannot be represented by any single UG or DAG.
+Since Gaussian models of this form exist \citep{lnenicka2007}, this example is typical, not pathological (see also Example~\ref{ex:unfaithful} for more). \end{example}

-\begin{exa}[A mixed graph that is not a DAG or UG] Another example comes from causal inference, where we model the effect of marginalizing a hidden variable.
-Consider the DAG in Figure~\ref{fig:ex:mixed}.
-Let $\prob$ denote the law of $(X_{1},X_{2},X_{3},X_{4},H)$ and $Q_{H}$ the law of $(X_{1},X_{2},X_{3},X_{4})$ (i.e. after marginalizing $H$).
-Then it is well-known that there is no DAG or UG that is a perfect map of $Q_{H}$.
-The graphoid $\graphoid(Q_{H})$ can be represented as a mixed graph, however. \end{exa}
+\begin{example}[A mixed graph that is not a DAG or UG] Marginalizing a hidden variable $H$ from the DAG in Figure~\ref{fig:ex:mixed} results in a distribution $Q_H$ over $(X_1,X_2,X_3,X_4)$ whose CI structure $\graphoid(Q_H)$ cannot be perfectly mapped by any DAG or UG, though it can be represented by a mixed graph. \end{example}